Skip to main content

 note

-Battery FCR bid schedules
+Battery FCR offer schedules & baseline composition

 • Time window (start/end timestamps in 3-hour blocks: 6-9am, 9am-12pm, etc.)

-• Capacity in kW to bid
+• Capacity in kW to offer

 FCR baseline

 When the battery is operated in FCR mode, the regular power command sent to cmd/{siteId}/battery/power will determine the baseline.
-For example, if the EMS receives and FCR schedule with a capacity of 1500 kW and during the same time slots a regular charge/discharge command of -100 kW, this shifts the baseline down to -100 kW.
+For example, if the EMS receives an FCR schedule with a capacity of 1500 kW and during the same time slots a regular charge/discharge command of -100 kW, this shifts the baseline down to -100 kW.

 Cancelling FCR commands